agentsystems/agentsystems/README.md

 AgentSystems is a self-hosted platform for deploying AI agents from an emerging decentralized marketplace.
 Deploy agents on your laptop, home server, cloud infrastructure, or air-gapped networks.
 Built around container isolation, federated discovery, and provider abstraction.

-- 🌐 **Federated Agent Marketplace** - Git-based discovery with cryptographic ownership proof, no central gatekeepers
+- 🌐 **Federated Agent Marketplace** - Git-based discovery using GitHub forks, no central gatekeepers
 - 🛡️ **Designed with a Zero-Trust Approach** - Container isolation + egress control for running third-party agents
-- 🔌 **Provider Portability** - Agents work with OpenAI, Anthropic, Bedrock, Ollama—write once, run anywhere
+- 🔌 **Provider Portability** - Agents integrate with OpenAI, Anthropic, Bedrock, Ollama—write once, run anywhere
-- 🏠 **Your Infrastructure** - Full control over where your data goes and how agents execute
+- 🏠 **Your Infrastructure** - Control over where your data goes and how agents execute

 Compatible with major AI providers and local models.
 Single-command install for macOS/Linux.